Fall Planted Bulbs | Gardening 101 | Tips & Tricks

 Once the rhizome is in place and the hole has been backfilled, offer a light watering and let the roots do their thing!

-It is best to wait until after the plant is done blooming to fertilize — this will help the plant to produce food for the rhizome so that next season’s display will be even bigger and better!
-If you are growing re-blooming iris, this means waiting until after the second bloom has faded.
+It is best to wait until after the plant is done blooming to fertilize.
+This helps the plant to produce food for the rhizome so that next season’s display will be even bigger and better!
+If you are growing a re-blooming iris, fertilize after the second bloom has faded.
 Allow the foliage to complete its process, in which it will turn brown and dry by the time fall arrives.
 Once this has occurred, cut the foliage down within 4-6″ of the soil surface to rest for next spring.
 If desired, fertilizer can be applied once more in early spring, when growth first starts to appear.

-I always have somewhat mixed feeling about the summer season coming to an end and welcoming in the fall months, but having these beauties to select and plant make it all the more bearable!
+I always have mixed feelings about the summer season coming to an end and welcoming in the fall months.
+Having these beauties to select and plant makes it all the more bearable!
 As I mentioned above, most companies begin shipping their rhizomes very soon so time is of the essence!
-Holland Bulb Farms actually redid their bearded iris program this fall to include more of the up and coming varieties which are sure to be show-stopping in the late spring garden next year!
-The photos they’ve included were all taken by their own in-house photographer on a trip to Oregon during the iris blooming season.
-You can read more about the adventure here – I have to admit, I’m a bit jealous 😉

 Need Gardening Help?